We’re proposing a new, 12-car turn back platform at Reigate station.

 This will provide greater capacity, a more reliable service and improved connections to Thameslink destinations in London and beyond.

-The proposals are part of our long-term plans to run more reliable, more frequent and faster services on the Brighton Main Line and its branch lines.
+The proposals are part of our long-term plans to run faster, more reliable services and improve connections across the region.

 - Extend and widen existing platform 2